ctrliq/ciq-shim-build/README.md

 *******************************************************************************
 Generally we'll be performing 2 sorts of mofifications:

 - Fixes and enhancements (especially security updates) to continue long-term support of a previous Centos Linux release.
-For example, further backports to the Centos/RHEL 7.9 kernel (kernel-5.14.0-284) to keep it updated for customers.
+For example, further backports to the Centos/RHEL 7.9 kernel (kernel-3.10.0-1160) to keep it updated for customers.

-- Builds of recent mainline (ML) and longterm (LT) upstream kernel releases designed for installation on Centos Linux.
-Different variants are planned with compile-time configuration tweaks, especially around enhancing high performance computing (HPC) applications.

 *******************************************************************************
 ### Do you use an ephemeral key for signing kernel modules?
 ### If not, please describe how you ensure that one kernel build does not load modules built for another kernel.
 *******************************************************************************
 A temporary ephemral key is used to sign kernel modules

 *******************************************************************************
 ### If you use vendor_db functionality of providing multiple certificates and/or hashes please briefly describe your certificate setup.